nervosnetwork/docs.nervos.org/website/docs/basics/guides/get-ckb.md

 CKB binary is used to run CKB node or CKB dev blockchain for development,testing and so on.You can get CKB binary by two ways: build from source or download from releases.

 We have setup CI to ensure CKB works in following systems, they are also the recommended system to run CKB.

 OS           | Arch
 -------------|------
 Ubuntu 16.04 | x64
 macOS        | x64
-Windows\*    | x64
+Windows      | x64

-> \* Support for Windows is experimental.
-CKB is known to have serious performance
-> issues when running in Windows.
-You can refer to [Get CKB Binary on Windows](ckb-on-windows.md) for more details.
+You can refer to [Get CKB Binary on Windows](ckb-on-windows.md) for more details on building CKB on windows.

 CKB should also work on any modern Linux distributions.
 However, we limit our energy to focus on the support of following systems: